 The trees on the homepage grow on the ruins of a Viking burial mound in Gamla Uppsala, Sweden.
-I visited to honor my Father's Fathers, whom I experience as holding Viking ancestry in the far distant past.
+I visited to honor my Father's Fathers, whom I experience as holding Viking ancestry.

 The stones in the sand are from the California coast near Bodega Bay.
 I love stones and their many colors and personalities.
-I feel that my Mother's Fathers share my love for stones.
+I feel that my Mother's Fathers share my connection to stones.

 The Barn Owl on the Common Questions page is one I met in Slovakia while on a choir tour with the Vocal Art Ensemble.
 I associate owls with both my Father's Mothers and my Father's Father's Mothers.